sbenf999/Ulysses-Mapping-Program/README.md

 ## License

-This project is licensed under the [MIT](https://choosealicense.com/licenses/mit/) License - see 'LICENSE' file for details.
+This project is licensed under the [CC0 1.0 License](https://creativecommons.org/publicdomain/zero/1.0/legalcode.en) - see 'LICENSE' file for details.